-MetLife Europe has two approved future management actions:
+MetLife Europe has approved the following future management actions:

 - An expense reduction of 20% is allowed for under the 40% Mass Lapse SCR stress.
+The rationale being that were 40% of policyholders to lapse, MetLife Europe would be able to reduce expenses by 20%.
 The assumption has been appropriately documented and approved by the Board.
 This action affects the SCR. - Over 2017, a second and distinct action was approved by the Board in relation to the management of future overhead expenses on the significant UK unit-linked business following the decision to close this to new business.
 The point of the action is to recognize that the overhead costs do not run off as quickly as the policies run off, hence to identify how management expects to reduce such overheads over the lifetime of the portfolio.
 This action affects the technical provisions with second order consequences for the SCR.